House of Commons photo

 My riding also happens to encompass Riding Mountain National Park.
 I live very close to that park.
 In fact, it is one of the reasons I moved there.

 Although Riding Mountain National Park is a rural park, it has some characteristics similar to Rouge National Urban Park.
 It is about 1,000 square kilometres, or maybe bigger, but it is a large park surrounded by a sea of agriculture.
 The park is very important, and it is one of the few aspen parks.
 It protects the very rare rough fescue prairie.
 The bird diversity is extremely rich in summer.
-There is a high populations of elk, moose, deer, plus wolves and black bears.
+There are high populations of elk, moose, deer, plus wolves and black bears.
 It is an absolutely wonderful place.

 It started off as a Dominion forest reserve in the late 1800s as a source of wood for the settlers, and then it became a park.
 Forestry was allowed up until I think the 1960s and early 1970s, and then was eliminated, just like that.
 The people who cut wood on a sustainable basis were told to leave.
 As a result of that, the forest kept getting older and older.
 Keep in mind, there is no fire suppression in Riding Mountain National Park.
 Therefore, is this a natural ecosystem?